 - A review of existing environmental, natural resource and cultural resource data.

-- Coordination with the U.S. Army Corps of Engineers (USCOE) regarding drainage improvements for tailings facility extension and road improvements.
+- Coordination with the U.S. Army Corps of Engineers (USACE) regarding drainage improvements for tailings facility extension and road improvements.

-- Coordination with USCOE regarding nationwide permits for improvements to the mine access roads and haul road.
+- Coordination with USACE regarding nationwide permits for improvements to the mine access roads and haul road.